ID 172616099 © | Dreamstime.com

 While data centers share standard structural components, their assembly and design are becoming increasingly unique.
 The increase in demand is driving a trend toward more customized data centers that enhance computing capacity and energy efficiency.
 This customization reflects the evolving nature of technology requirements as businesses and individuals seek tailored solutions to meet their specific data processing needs.
 As advanced data center capabilities continue to rise, there is a potential departure from conventional models, marking a distinct shift toward the next-generation data center.

-AI heating things up
+AI is heating things up

 According to a recent Accenture report, 98% of company leaders say AI will play an essential role in their strategies in the next three to five years.
 It further agrees that AI can present challenges, one of the most substantial hurdles of which pertains to the infrastructure of data centers essential for accommodating these workloads.

 Graphics processing units (GPUs), the primary chips used for AI and machine learning, play a crucial role in speeding up computational processes for AI applications.
 These chips generate a significant amount of heat, requiring efficient cooling solutions.
 Liquid cooling technologies, such as rear-door heat exchange and direct-to-chip methods, are becoming popular.
-Emerging immersion cooling technologies, submerging IT components in liquid coolants, are gaining traction and predicted to become common in the upcoming years.
+Emerging immersion cooling technologies, submerging IT components in liquid coolants, are gaining traction and are predicted to become common in the upcoming years.

 Today's data centers need to evolve to manage increased heat loads effectively.
 While liquid cooling systems are relatively straightforward, implementing them in existing infrastructure can be challenging due to upfront costs, complexity, and the need for specialized maintenance.
 There are also considerations, such as potential adjustments to server designs, warranty implications, and the risk of downtime from cooling system leaks.
 However, liquid cooling systems offer reduced energy consumption and costs as well as sustainability advantages.